Fact Check: Trump Administration Document And Its 3,000 Deaths A Day Scenario

 NPR also reached out to various officials in the administration for comment.

-Here are the answers we got to four key questions.
+Here are the answers we got to five key questions.

 How did these projections come to be included in the internal administration document?

-Lessler is on a team at Hopkins that has a contract to provide coronavirus projections to the Federal Emergency Management Agency (FEMA)'s National Response Coordination center (which, according to its website, is a "multi-agency center that coordinates overall federal support for major incidents and emergencies").
+Lessler is on a team at Hopkins that has a contract to provide coronavirus projections to the Federal Emergency Management Agency (FEMA)'s National Response Coordination Center (which, according to its website, is a "multi-agency center that coordinates overall federal support for major incidents and emergencies").
 Lessler says he recently provided the draft projection graphics to colleagues at FEMA as part of his usual practice of sharing work in progress.
 The idea, he says, was to show them how the work was starting to take shape so they could give input.

 "The understanding is that [this] was always intended to be shown to people who were fully aware that this was work in progress, not a final result," says Lessler.